Habeebamoo/Todo_CLI/README.md

 ### About
 0. version 1.0.0
-1. Built with GO, (must install Go on your machine)
+1. Built with Golang, (must install Go on your machine)
-2. run todo.exe depending on your operatig system
+2. run todo.exe depending on your operating system
 4. ***-t*** command sets ***type*** of action (add, complete, delete or list)
 5. ***-v*** sets the ***value***, must be a string or text only